Back to Blog

 • SEO competition requires technical optimization you can't access

-• The vendor lock-in feels like a business risk
+• The vendor lock-in feels like a business risk you can't accept

 The Migration Question